Difference between Kirtan, Sankirtan and Bhajans

 Visit Shree Peetha Nilaya

 So you love the picture at the top and wonder where it is from?
-This was from the rocking kirtan that took place at the opening of the Bhutabhrteshwarnath Mandir, which is based at Bhakti Marga International’s headquarters – the Shree Peetha Nilaya Ashram near Frankfurt, Germany.
+This is one of over 100 glorious murals that were painted by Bhakti Marga Artists at the Bhutabhrteshwarnath Mandir, which is based at Bhakti Marga International’s headquarters – the Shree Peetha Nilaya Ashram near Frankfurt, Germany.

 If you are interested in going there in person and wish to travel with others from the UK, then let us know here and we’ll get back to you.